senthilrathinam/amazon-bedrock-redshift-iam-text-to-sql/README.md

 2. [Python](https://www.python.org/downloads/) v3.11 or greater.
 The POC runs on Python.

+3. **IAM Authentication**: This project uses IAM role-based authentication instead of access keys for enhanced security.
+When deploying to EC2, ensure your instance has an IAM role with permissions for Bedrock, Redshift, EC2, and SSM.

 4. AWS account with permissions to create Redshift clusters, EC2 instances, VPCs, and IAM roles.